Alejandro Sánchez Pereira

-Alejandro Sánchez Pereira, better known by his nickname Pacha (born 24 April 1980) is a Uruguayan politician, serving as Senator of the Republic in the 49th Legislature.
-A member of the Movement of Popular Participation – Broad Front, he was chosen by then-president-elect Yamandú Orsi to serve as the 20th Secretary of the Presidency in the Orsi administration, which began in March 2025.
+Alejandro Sánchez Pereira, better known by his nickname Pacha (born 24 April 1980) is a Uruguayan politician, serving as the 20th Secretary of the Presidency since 2025.
+A member of the Movement of Popular Participation – Broad Front, he served as a Senator of the Republic from 2020 to 2025 and as a National Representative from 2010 to 2020.

 Early life

 Sánchez was born in Montevideo in 1980, the son of two farmers' market vendors and supporters of the Broad Front.
 He has a younger brother, Daniel.
 Raised in Peñarol–Lavalleja, he attended public schools in his neighborhood.
+He attended Liceo Instituto Batlle y Ordóñez and Liceo Francisco Bauzá, and enrolled at the University of the Republic to study sociology, but did not graduate.

 Alejandro Sánchez Pereira in his office in 2010.